MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-overview.md

 # Overview of AL-Go

-AL-Go for GitHub contains a set of GitHub templates and actions that can be used to set up and maintain professional DevOps processes for your Business Central AL projects.
+AL-Go for GitHub contains a set of GitHub templates and actions that can be used to set up and maintain professional DevOps processes for your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] AL projects.

 The goal is that people who have created their GitHub repositories based on the AL-Go templates, can maintain these repositories and stay current just by running a workflow, which updates their repositories.
-This includes necessary changes to scripts and workflows to cope with new features and functions in Business Central.
+This includes necessary changes to scripts and workflows to cope with new features and functions in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 The template repositories to use as starting point are: